 City Year UK recruits 18-to-25-year-olds for 11 months of full-time volunteering as near-peer role models, mentors and tutors in schools in deprived areas.
 This simple act of ‘giving back’ through a volunteer service year has a triple impact.

-Watch a day in the life of a City Year corps member.
+Watch a day in the life of a City Year UK corps member.

 Improving pupil attainment and well-being

 “I like City Year UK in my classroom because whenever I have a problem, someone from City Year UK helps me.
 They have helped me with my work and with my friend problems.
 I have so much fun with them in after-school clubs.
 If there could be a City Year UK forever, I would be so happy.”
 A Year 3 pupil, Hackney, East London

 The energy and commitment of our volunteers, known as corps members, can affect the climate of a whole school, helping to create an environment in which children from disadvantaged backgrounds can excel.
 Pupils are enthusiastic about the enjoyment City Year UK corps members bring, are inspired to work towards their aspirations for later life, and encouraged to live up to high standards for their own behaviour, learning and interactions with their community.

 During Monday to Thursday, corps members are a consistent presence in schools, supporting children to succeed through a range of activities.
 As part of our year-round partnership with schools, they:

 • welcome children at the school gates in the morning to encourage punctuality and attendance;

 • provide in-class support for teachers and teaching assistants to boost attainment;